 Stitch Fix took the fashion world by storm when it posted $730 million in sales last year, helping to make clothing box services one of the hottest trends in the industry.
 Now it's one of a growing number of clothing box services offering to take the legwork out of shopping.
 "Stitch Fix is the buzziest of this bunch," Deputy Managing Editor of Women’s Wear Daily Evan Clark told ABC News.

 Two fashion bloggers compete to create the perfect look for a night out -- using only items from their parents' wardrobes -- in the premiere episode of the new "Good Morning America" digital series, "Closet Raiders," for Facebook Watch.
 The first episode of the unscripted show, hosted by actress and Miss USA 2012 winner Olivia Culpo, follows fashion bloggers Katie Bihl and Kristine Agabaian as they face off in a friendly style competition.
-The two influencers raid their parents' closets and are forced to get creative when it comes to styling the perfect outfit for a night out using vintage clothes and accessories.
+The fashion bloggers shared some of their style secrets as they put together their outfits, and Culpo ultimately picked the best look.

 Makeup artist Tim Quinn has worked with Glenn Close, Diane Lane and even Megan Fox.
 But now he's getting tons of attention not because of his celebrity clients, but due to the sentimental reason he's dolling up his mother.Quinn told ABC News he's been doing his mother Christine's makeup off and on for years.
 But the Boca Raton, Florida, man began doing it weekly -- and sometimes daily -- after his brother, Michael, passed away in 2015 from alcoholism.
 He was 38.It was the third child his mother and his father, Andrew, had lost of their seven children. ...